apify/apify-sdk-js/packages/actor-scraper/playwright-scraper/README.md

 > This function is async!
 Don't forget the `await` keyword!

-With each invocation of the pageFunction, the scraper attempts to extract new URLs from the page using the Link selector and glob patterns/Pseudo-URLs provided in the input UI.
+With each invocation of the pageFunction, the scraper attempts to extract new URLs from the page using the Link selector and Glob patterns/Pseudo-URLs provided in the input UI.
 If you want to prevent this behavior in certain cases, call the `skipLinks` function, and no URLs will be added to the queue for the given page.

 Usage: